Data Privacy Notice

 We take your privacy very seriously and we ask that you read this privacy notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal data, your rights in relation to your personal data and on how to contact us and supervisory authorities in the event you have a complaint.

-Italicised words in this privacy notice have the meaning set out in the Glossary of Terms at the end of this web page.
+Italicised words in this privacy notice have the meaning set out in the Glossary of Terms at the end of this document.

 Who we are